dataesr/teds/doc_network/teds.md

 In 2023, the French Court of Audit conducted a study on France's scientific output related to environmental transition.
 After hearings with the Directorate General for Research and Innovation (DGRI) and research operators, the Court analyzed the bibliography cited in the sixth IPCC report.
 The study found that French publications are the most cited in the physical sciences of climate change, highlighting the global impact of French research in this field.

 However, this evaluation has important limitations.
 The IPCC bibliography is based on high-impact publications often from top journals, making it quite selective.
-This selection prioritizes more visible and well-known works, leaving out other important research that may not be as visible but still in the same themes as IPCC report.
+This selection prioritizes more visible and well-known works, leaving out other important research that may not be as visible but still in the same topics as IPCC report.
 While this reflects France's scientific excellence, it does not fully represent the diversity of French scientific contributions to ecological transition.

 ## 1.3 How can we explore and recognize french publications related to the same topics as IPCC report from a global point of view ?

 To fill this gap, we propose using a larger dataset, such as scanR. **ScanR has a significantly higher coverage** of publications with at least one French affiliation compared to other sources, contributing 92% to the overall aggregated corpus.
 This is much higher than databases like Scopus (67%), WoS (58%), or PubMed (29%), making ScanR a more comprehensive tool for capturing French scientific publications [@10.1162/qss_a_00179].
 Unlike the IPCC's restricted approach, ScanR includes publications with at least one French affiliation, showing a larger view of research.
 This could allow us to capture a more diverse range of topics related to climate change physical science, adaptation and mitigation.

-Initially, we will replicate the Court of Audit analysis of the IPCC bibliography to identify the main themes and their proportion of French contributions.
+Initially, we will replicate the Court of Audit analysis of the IPCC bibliography to identify the main topics and their proportion of French contributions.
 Then, we will expand our study to know the top institutions, labs, regions, and researchers that provide solutions to the challenges of environemental transition in France, based on IPCC bibliography.
 In a second time, we will create a model that can recognize a publication about IPCC similar topics, and apply the model to scanR publications.
 At the same time, we will conduct a similar analysis for the IPBES bibliography, following the same approach to identify the French contributions, and exploring less visible but valuable research related to biodiversity and ecosystem services.

 # 2. IPCC and IPBES Bibliography Analysis and Model